+We are a software company, specializing in order-to-cash solutions.
+In the normal course of our business activities, we act as processor or service provider on behalf of our customers.
 Processors and controllers each have their respective obligations under the law.
 Therefore, even though Billtrust may be in compliance with the GDPR, it does not mean that our customers are automatically in compliance with the GDPR.

 Responsibilities of Data Controllers

 Data controllers are individuals or organizations that determine the purposes and means of processing personal data.
 Data controllers bear the primary responsibility for complying with the rights of data subjects and responding to data subjects’ requests under the GDPR.
-For example, when a data subject makes a lawful request to access, correct, update, delete, or restrict the processing of his or her personal data, the GDPR obliges the data controller to respond and, presuming the request is reasonable and does not infringe the rights of others, to fulfill that request.

 Data controllers are also required to implement appropriate technical and organizational measures to ensure the security and confidentiality of personal data, to provide information about the personal data being processed, the purposes of that processing, and the third parties to which that information will be transferred, among other things.
-Finally, the GDPR imposes duties of transparency and “data protection by design and by default,” which require the open, intelligible sharing of relevant privacy information and considering the privacy of personal data when undertaking new initiatives or developing new products or services.
-These are just a few of the various controller-related provisions of the GDPR

 Responsibilities of Data Processors

 A data processor processes data according to the documented instructions of a data controller.
 While a processor does have certain obligations to support and assist the data controller in upholding its own obligations, such as informing the controller of requests it receives from data subjects, its relationship to the personal data and the data subjects themselves is comparatively restricted.